lvcabral/brs-engine/README.md

 If you just want to try the emulator, not downloading or installing anything, then go to the demo website at: https://lvcabral.com/brs

+### Web Application
-As mentioned above, this repo provides a sample web appplication, to use it, download the `zip` file from the [latest release](https://github.com/lvcabral/brs-emu/releases) and unzip to a folder.
-Althought the emulator is a client application it cannot run as pure HTML page, as some browser functionalities have security restrictions, so you will need a simple web server to use the emulator.
+As mentioned above, this repo provides a sample web appplication for testing the emulator.
+The application cannot be run as pure HTML page, because some functionalities used by the emulator have security restrictions on the browser engine, so you will need a web server to run the application.
 For that you can use `Apache` or `IIS` but there is a simpler option if your have [Python](https://www.python.org/) installed.
+The steps below consider that option:

+* Download the `zip` file from the [latest release](https://github.com/lvcabral/brs-emu/releases)
+* Unzip the package to a folder.
-If that's the case, just run the commands below on the `app` folder.
-As a shortcut you can also use two available batch files named `server.sh` and `server.bat` on the same folder.
+* Using your OS `terminal` run the commands below inside the `app` directory.
+* As a shortcut you can also use two batch files named `server.sh` and `server.bat` available on `app` folder.
 * Linux
     ```
     $ python -m SimpleHTTPServer 8888
     or
     $ sh ./server.sh
     ```
 * Windows
     ```
     c:\github\brs-emu\app> python -m http.server 8888
     or
     c:\github\brs-emu\app> ./server.bat
     ```
-With the webserver running you can now open your Chromium based browser at the page `http://localhost:8888/index.html`
+* With the webserver running you can now open your Chromium based browser at the page `http://localhost:8888/`

+### Desktop Application

+You can also run the emulator as a desktop application, download and install the specific OS package from the [latest release](https://github.com/lvcabral/brs-emu/releases).

 ### Games and Demos

 You can try the emulator by running one of the demonstration channels included in the repository, these are pre-configured as _clickable icons_ on `index.html`.
-In addition to the icons, the emulator has a button where you can load your own code, either as a single **.brs** file or a channel **.zip package**.
-You can also load the `.zip` release files of some games, all the files linked below are tested on the emulator and are publicly available with source code.
+In addition to those, you can load your own code, either as a single **.brs** file or a channel **.zip package**.
+Below there is a list of tested games that are publicly available with source code, download the `zip` files and have fun!

 *   [Prince of Persia for Roku](https://github.com/lvcabral/Prince-of-Persia-Roku) port by Marcelo Lv Cabral - Download [zip file](https://github.com/lvcabral/Prince-of-Persia-Roku/releases/download/v0.15.3700/Prince-of-Persia-Roku-015.zip)
 *   [Lode Runner for Roku](https://github.com/lvcabral/Lode-Runner-Roku) remake by Marcelo Lv Cabral - Download [zip file](https://github.com/lvcabral/Lode-Runner-Roku/releases/download/v0.17.700/Lode-Runner-Roku-017.zip)